About

 Canberra Choral Society: A Capital Choir for a Capital City

-The first 50 years of the Society have been documented by Peter Campbell in his book, Canberra Choral Society: A Capital Choir for a Capital City, (Canberra, PC Publishing 2002 ISBN 0958155305), with a later supplement From Fifty to Sixty (2002-2012).
+The first 50 years of the Society have been documented by Peter Campbell in his book, Canberra Choral Society: A Capital Choir for a Capital City, (Canberra, PC Publishing 2002 ISBN 0958155305).

 Music Director